 As an act of affixing signs to meanings in the discourse, Dr. Saba regularly invoked the healers' knowledge base as he facilitated workshop sessions by asking them about ethnobotany, medicinal plant preparation, and treatment of patients.
 He also asked the healers for the names of treatments in local languages such as Kisambaa, which in turn authorized these languages as pathways of local knowledge.
 He found ways to emphasize that healing predated biomedical forms of knowledge, and he used several examples in which biomedical practitioners had simply built off of indigenous medicine's accomplishments.
-In the example below, he compares the idea of refrigeration with the practices of healers, and he uses the address term "Dr. Sulab," to call on a healer, in line 5 to provide the term.
+In the example below, which comes from one of the sessions involving both kinds of health professionals, he compares the idea of refrigeration with the practices of healers, and he uses the address term "Dakta Sulab," (line 5) to call on a healer, in line 5 to provide the term.
+Dr. Saba's use of this address term was transgressive since the healers do not normally refer to themselves as 'doctors,' and because this term is generally reserved for biomedically trained health professionals in wider Tanzanian society.

-1 Dr. Saba: Mfumo wa msingi wa taalamu ni- msingi wa taalamu ni msingi wa 2 utengenezaji eh?
-Kuna mafriji hapa.
+1 Dr. Saba: Mfumo wa msingi wa taalamu ni msingi wa taalamu ni msingi wa 2 utengenezaji eh?
+Kuna ma-friji hapa.
 Friji.
-Unajua friji ni lugha ya asili.
-3 Ni 'magunia' tu tunatumia.
-Ni 'magunia.'
-Endapo tunaonyesha moja lakini 4 hapa kumefutika bahati mbaya.
-Hii ni jinsi ya kutengeneza friji kule kwa 5 itwaje- kwa Dakta Sulab (.) sijui inaitwaje?
+Unajua friji ni lugha 3 ya asili.
+Ni magunia tu tunatumia.
+Ni magunia.
+Endapo 4 tunaonyesha moja lakini hapa kumefutika bahati mbaya.
+Hii ni 5 jinsi ya kutengeneza friji kule kwa itwaje kwa Dakta Sulab- 6 sijui inaitwaje?
+7 Many: Silambo.
+[Kisambaa term]

-6 Many: Silambo. ((Kisambaa term))